 Enjoy an authentic slice of Portuguese interiors and cuisine when you dine in at Bar Douro.
 Expect traditional blue and white tiling to be adorning the walls and the counter bar, all of which pairs perfectly with the Portuguese wines and tapas-style menu.
 Menu highlights include grilled octopus with blistered peppers and onions; grilled lamb rump with rainbow chard and migas; and their signature bifana, a traditional Portugeuse sandwich made with pork shoulder, white wine and fermented pepper sauce, served in a bola rustica with fennel and savora mustard mayonnaise.
 It’s traditionally served from roulotes and tascas across the country.

-Known best for its electrifying Radio Rooftop with soaring views over London’s skyline from Tower Bridge to the Houses of Parliament, ME London is the perfect spot for a summer staycation in the city.
+Known best for its electrifying Radio Rooftop with soaring views over London’s skyline from Tower Bridge to the Houses of Parliament, ME London is the perfect spot for a staycation in the city.

 The rooms are sleek and contemporary.
 Stop off at their in house steak restaurant, STK for the best steak in London before heading on up to the rooftop for a cocktail with a view.